PIM3000 - Beginning and end of a rental business: post-cessation receipts and expenses

-A receipt which arises from a rental business after it has ceased is taxable under special rules provided, of course, the customer has not already included that receipt in the computation of their rental business profits.
-The customer may also be able to claim relief for post-cessation expenses for which they have had no relief, see below.
+A receipt which arises from a rental business after it has ceased is taxable if the taxpayer has not already included that receipt in the computation of their rental business profits.
+The taxpayer may also be able to claim relief for post-cessation expenses for which they have had no relief.

-A customer may get post cessation receipts where, for example, their rental business consisted of a single let property and, after they have sold the property and thus ceased their rental business, they receive an insurance pay out under a policy which covers a tenant who defaults on the rents.
-The unpaid rent (or the insurance recovery) would have been taxable as business receipts while their rental business was continuing.
-Once the business has ceased the receipt can’t form part of their rental business.
+Post-cessation receipts may occur where, for example, the rental business consisted of a single let property and, after they have sold the property and thus ceased their rental business, they receive an insurance pay out under a policy which covers a tenant who defaulted on the rents.
+The insurance pay out would have been taxable as a receipt while the rental business was continuing.
+Once the business has ceased the receipt cannot form part of their rental business.
 Instead it is taxed separately under ITTOIA05/S349 for those within the charge to income tax or CTA09/S280-286 for those within the charge to corporation tax.

-Another common example of a taxable post-cessation receipt is the recovery of bad debts.
-These are taxable if the customer previously claimed a deduction on the grounds that the debts were unlikely to be paid.
-They are obviously not taxable again if the debt was previously included as a receipt and no claim for a bad or doubtful debt deduction was made then no further tax charge would arise.
+Another common example of a taxable post-cessation receipt is the recovery of bad debts where the taxpayer previously claimed a deduction on the grounds that the debts were unlikely to be paid.
+Of course, where the debt was previously included as a receipt and no claim for a bad or doubtful debt deduction was made then no further tax charge would arise.

 A claim for post-cessation property relief is possible if a customer ceases to carry on a UK property business and within 7 years makes a ‘qualifying payment’ or a ‘qualifying event’ occurs in relation to a debt of the business.

 A claim to relief must be made on or before the first anniversary of the 31 January following the end of the tax year in which the payment is made.

 In arriving at the tax due on post-cessation receipts, the customer can deduct carried forward allowable losses from the property business that were unrelieved when the business ceased.